-We’ve put together this short video of Skype interview tips to demonstrate a few simple principles that will help you project a more professional, polished image in your Skype interview.
 As you’ll see, the secret is to be well-prepared (as you would for any job interview).
 Choose a clutter-free, well-lit location, eliminate noise sources, place your webcam at eye level, and smile!
 You’ll not only avoid looking foolish, you’ll boost your confidence and keep the interviewer’s focus on you and your message, not on your kitchen light fixture or your collection of knick-knacks.

 20 Job Interview No-No's